Codextor/Codextor/README.md

 I'm Sandeep, a full stack developer from Bangalore (India), working on fintech applications

 - 🔭 I’m currently working on Spring Boot based micro services using Kotlin
 - 🌱 I’m currently learning Software Architectures and Design Principles

-- 👯 I’m looking to collaborate on projects using Flutter toolkit / Golang / Swift programming language
+##

 <img align="right" alt="GIF" src="https://media.giphy.com/media/3ohzdKvLT1DxFxhZAI/giphy.gif" width="360"/>

-##
 #### If you've landed on my profile, you were probably going through the themes I created for Notepad++ editor

 You can read more about them on my <a href="https://codextor.medium.com/" target="_blank">Medium</a> page